-1. I will behave in a non-violent manner.
+1. I will behave in a positive manner.

 This means I will not hit, assault, bully, intimidate or fight other people.
 I will also not encourage others to be violent.
-I will not wear or display any gang related symbols, colours, or clothing, including bandanas.

 2. I will use polite and friendly language.

 This means that I will not verbally abuse people by using offensive, rude or obscene language or racially and sexually discriminating language.
 I will be considerate and respectful of others when I speak.